tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - rot beast encounter
  - climax battle or conflict
 	 - the ghost and his gooey guys
- - reward revalation plot twist
+ - Consciousness
-	 - Lets you see through the eyes of a
+	 - Lets you see through his eyes
+	 - asks you to kill him

  - **POI:** Encounters, detective work and such